robbobbinett/geographic_auth_with_bc/README.md

 are further nuanced by arguments for determining the probability of not adding/dropping a neighbor when the opportunity arises (`pass_prob`) and for determining, if action should take place, whether that action should be a call to `person_node.add_behavior` or `person_node.drop_behavior` (`get_add_prob`).

+#### `toroidal_node`

+`toroidal_node` is a subclass of the `person_node` class.
+It is specifically designed to implement the aforementioned `person_node` functionality under the assumption that nodes form connections based on the evolution of a random geometric graph embedded in the unit torus (for a full explanation, please see our final writeup under `reports/final_paper`).

 #### `cooperative_node`

 The `person_node` class is made simply for the purposes of abstracting the dynamic formation of transient connections in a SPAN topology.
+The `cooperative_node` subclass of the `person_node` class layers, on top of the SPAN functionality, the message-passing and block-storage machinery necessary to distribute a blockchain over a SPAN.
+Messages are passed, and blocks awarded, according to an adaptation of the Bitcoin protocol as described in our final writeup (under
+`reports/final_paper`).

+#### Wrappers

+The `universe_wrapper` class exists to coordinate changes in connections between `person_node` instances comprising a single SPAN.
+Just as the `cooperative_node` class inherits from the `person_node` class, the `cooperative_wrapper` class inherits the coordinated SPAN functionality from the `universe_wrapper` class, in addition to coordinating all problem formulation, message passing, and block propagation between `cooperative_node` instances in the SPAN.

 ### Prerequisites